2016 Christy Ring Cup: General Information

+Personnel and kits

 Round 1

 All eight teams play in Round 1.

 Round 2

 Round 2A

 Contested by the four winners of Round 1.

 Round 2B

 Contested by the four losers of Round 1.

 Quarter-finals

 The two losers of round 2A (who won a match and lost a match) play the two winners of round 2B (who lost a match and won a match).
 These two matches are referred to as quarter-finals.

 Semi-finals

 The winners of round 2A play the winners of the two quarter-finals.

 Final

 The winners of this year's Christy Ring Cup final (tier 2) will be automatically promoted to play in the qualifier group of next year's Leinster Senior Hurling Championship.

 Controversy

 During the final a point that wasn't actually scored was awarded to Meath on the official scoreboard.
 At the end of the match the score was recorded as Meath 2-18 Antrim 1-20 and the referee mistakenly confirmed this score.
 Meath were awarded the trophy.
 On 7 June 2016 the CCCC ruled that the final score was a draw, 2-17 to 1-20, and that the match should be replayed.